30+ House Cleaning Motivation Tips to Help You Clean Faster and Stay on Track

 30. Use a shared cleaning checklist

 Checklists make cleaning chores feel more manageable because everyone can see the progress.
 My youngest LOVES checking off items off a list.
-When your family members check off items, it creates momentum and keeps the household running smoothly.
-It also eliminates the need to remind others constantly.
+Check off items, create momentum and keep the household running smoothly.
+It also eliminates the need to remind/nag others of their chores.

 31. Create a drop zone at the entryway

 Give backpacks, shoes, coats, and bags a designated spot – a “drop zone”.
-This prevents clutter from spreading across the entire home and makes daily cleaning tasks easier.
-When family members know exactly where to put things, messes disappear faster (not instantly, but faster.
+This prevents clutter from spreading across the entire home (but not completely disappear.
 My kids can’t seem to get their shoes directly on the floor mat, but at least get near it….)

 When to Call in a Professional Cleaner for Help

-Sometimes the best way to stay motivated is to start with a clean slate.
-Hiring professional help isn’t necessarily a luxury—it can be a tool that can help maintain a clean home when life gets busy or overwhelming.
-They can do the deep cleaning tasks you don’t have time for and help you focus on easy daily maintenance.
+Sometimes the best way to stay motivated is to start with a clean slate… They can do the deep cleaning tasks you don’t have time for and help you focus on easy daily maintenance.

 32. Use pros for seasonal deep cleans